Tuesday, January 26, 2010

 This morning I’m particularly glad that God is more determined to truly and deeply satisfy me than I am.
 Frankly, I might settle for less, but He won't let me.

-And I don’t think it will be entirely new delights served at the feast, but simply a lot more flavorful and satisfying…and more quantity—way more.
+And I don’t think it will be entirely new delights served at the feast, but certainly a lot more flavorful and satisfying…and more quantity—way more.

 "For where your treasure is, there your heart will be also."
 (Mt.
 12:34)